-The @value attribute of the descriptors using these schemes shall be an integer value defined in Table 50, 51 or 52 of T/AI 109.2 [44].
+The @value attribute of the descriptors using these schemes shall be an integer value defined in Table 50, 51 and 52 of AVS T/AI 109.2 [43].

 The values used in EssentialProperty descriptors with schemes urn:avs3:p6:2022:ColourPrimaries, urn:avs3:p6:2022:MatrixCoefficients and urn:avs3:p6:2022:TransferCharacteristics shall match the values of the colour_primaries, matrix_coefficients and transfer_characteristics fields respectively of the sequence display extension.